Whilst the below is still relevant please take the following measures into account.

-Sleeping on Commercial Premises
+Sleeping on commercial premises

-If you are allowing staff or volunteers to sleep in your business premises during this COVID-19 pandemic, it is imperative that you comply with current fire legislation.
+If you are allowing staff or volunteers to sleep in your business premises during this pandemic, it is imperative that you comply with current fire legislation.
 A Fire Risk Assessment must be carried out by the Responsible Person to identify the fire hazards and risks within the premises, then take appropriate steps to reduce them.

 Check premises regularly to ensure that security of the building is not compromised.
 If you identify any attempts of arson, contact FireStoppers: 0800 169 5558